Establishing a Center

 The Provision for Equipment Reserve is calculated using the straight-line method of depreciation with no salvage value.
 Alternatives to the depreciation methodology may be approved when the center can clearly demonstrate that the alternative method more accurately represents the actual usage, consumption or life.
 [See BFB-56].

-Provision for Equipment Reserve = (Asset Value - Federal Amount)/Useful life
+Provision for Equipment Reserve = (Purchase Price - Federal Paid Amount)/Useful life

 In other words, the total cost of the asset less the amount that was purchased with federal funds or is identified as cost sharing to a federal project.
 You take that total and divide by the asset's useful life (# of years) to get your annual provision amount.

-To determine the useful life, use the useful life schedules issued by the Office of the President (http://eulid.ucop.edu).
-Any exceptions are subject to approval by the divisional control point and the Office of Budget & Planning.
+To determine the useful life, refer to the useful life recorded in the equipment inventory within DataWarehouse.
+Navigate to Equipment Inventory, select Current Inventory Inquiry and then select the Asset No. Any exceptions are subject to approval by the divisional control point and the Office of Budget & Planning.

 Equipment Reserve